-Mississippi is a state of approximately three million people and has experienced an average annual population growth of 0.6 percent since 1950 (see Figure 4).
+Mississippi is a state of approximately 3 million people.
+Between 2010 and 2020, the statewide population has declined by 3,829 or 0.13% (see Figure 5).
 Of the four LWDAs, the Delta area is the least populated and, over the last decade, was the only area that experienced significant population decline.
 In contrast, the Twin Districts is the most populated area with more than 1 million residents.
-The second most populous area is the Mississippi Partnership with approximately 900,000 residents, followed by Southcentral Mississippi Works with approximately 800,000 residents.
-In the last decade, the Southcentral Mississippi Works area experienced the fastest population growth at 9.1 percent.
-The populations of the Twin Districts and Mississippi Partnership areas grew by approximately 4.0 percent over the same period.
+The second most populous area is the Mississippi Partnership with approximately 880,000 residents, followed by Southcentral Mississippi Works with approximately 790,000 residents.
+In the last decade, the Mississippi Partnership Works area experienced the fastest population growth at 2.9 percent.
+The population of the Twin Districts area grew by approximately 2.1 percent over the same period.

-According to the American Community Survey, 58.8 percent of the state population is white, and 37.6 percent African American.
-Asians, American Indians, and other races account for the smallest share of the population (3.6 percent collectively).
-Within these categories, approximately 3 percent are of Hispanic or Latino ethnicity.
-Of the four LWDAs, the Delta and Southcentral Mississippi Works areas have the largest representations of African-American residents at 67.3 and 49.1 percent, respectively.
-In the Twin Districts and Mississippi Partnership areas, African-Americans account for 27.4 percent and 29.4 percent of the population, respectively.
-The Twin Districts and Mississippi Partnership areas are home to more Hispanics than the other two areas with 3.8 percent and 3.0 percent, respectively.
+According to the American Community Survey, 56.6 percent of the state population is white, and 37.6 percent is African American.
+Asians, American Indians, and people of other races account for the smallest share of the population (5.8 percent collectively).
+Within these categories, approximately 3.1 percent are of Hispanic or Latino ethnicity.
+Of the four LWDAs, the Delta and Southcentral Mississippi Works areas have the largest representations of African-American residents at 67.6 and 49.4 percent, respectively.
+In the Twin Districts and Mississippi Partnership areas, African Americans account for 27.4 percent and 29.7 percent of the population, respectively.
+The Twin Districts and Mississippi Partnership areas are home to more Hispanics than the other two areas with 3.9 percent and 3.1 percent, respectively.